CharlesTheGreat77/DigiPass/README.md

 # DigiPass
-* DigiPass is a script use for the Digispark usb, as a BadUSB or RubberDucky.
+* DigiPass is a script used for the Digispark usb, as a BadUSB or RubberDucky.
 Load, attack, and watch the passwords from the victims web browser come in the mail! 😤